 Washington Union SchoolNurturing Personal, Social and Academic Growth

-The school serves 190 students in the 4th and 5th grades with an average class size of 28 students.
+The school serves 160 students in the 4th and 5th grades with an average class size of 26 students.
 Teachers work closely together to plan dynamic lessons and share students for science and social studies lessons.
-Throughout the year students work on the life skills of honesty, respect, responsibility, fairness, caring, citizenship, and character through our Character Counts program.
+Throughout the year, students work on the life skills of honesty, respect, responsibility, fairness, caring, citizenship, and character through our Character Counts program.